UdbhavPrasad072300/CPS803_Final_Project/README.md

 ├── README.md               <- README for developers using this project.
 ├── data                    <- Data used for this project ├── trained_models          <- Trained and serialized models
-├── reports                 <- Generated analysis as PDF & LaTeX
-├── requirements.txt        <- The requirements file for reproducing the project ├── src                     <- Source code for use in this project │   ├── data                <- Scripts to turn raw data into features for modeling
+├── report                  <- Output Results and Report ├── requirements.txt        <- The requirements file for reproducing the project ├── src                     <- Source code for use in this project │   ├── data                <- Scripts to turn raw data into features for modeling